-Die Young (TX) formed in late 2002, and toured extensively until late 2009, when they called it quits.
-Die Young (TX) has notably released material with A389 Recordings, Eulogy Recordings, and Immigrant Sun Records.
-Here’s interview with their singer Daniel conducted via email after their show in Sofia.
+Die Young formed in late 2002, and toured extensively until late 2009, when they called it quits.
+Die Young have notably released material with A389 Recordings, Eulogy Recordings, and Immigrant Sun Records.
+Here’s interview with their singer Daniel conducted via email a month after their show in Sofia.

 Hello, could you begin with a short introduction to your band, who are you, where are you from, how long have you been together and did you enjoy your show in Sofia, Bulgaria?

-So how it’s going your tour so far?
+So how it’s going with your tour so far?

 On your show you said that the Romanian border police didn’t allow you to enter Romania, so you canceled the show there.
-What happened on the border?
+What exactly happened at the border?

 Do you think that Islam radicalism is really a reason for starting a war, or the US government just wants to conquer resources, just like any other “empire”?
 Do you agree that USA is more or less a modern Roman empire and what kind of future do you see for it?